-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Committee providing Assurance rating deteriorating patient.
-(Ensuring early detection and regarding lack of recognition of the deteriorating patient - monthly update to the DPG sub-groups covering NIV; AKI; sepsis; VTE;DKA Audit of response to triage, NEWS, MEWS Observation policy overdue review Observation policy under review with expected update to the next DPG in July (Ensuring a robust safeguarding framework is in a place to protect vulnerable patients and staff) (SVOG) New funding needed to continue restraint training delivery.
-Updated policy & training in use of chemical restraint / sedation; strengthening of pathways & training to support patients with mental health issues Dementia training Level 2 and level 3 currently in development Dementia Level 1 training available and achieving 90%+.
-Joint work ongoing between ULHT and partners.
-Safeguarding and Vulnerability Oversight Group (SVOG) established and meet Bi- monthly (reporting to QGC) with divisional Safeguarding.
-(SVOG) Training redeveloped to mitigate for Covid and data monitored by Deputy Director Safeguarding and SVOG with appropriate escalation taken to divisional leads.
-Upward Report of the: Safeguarding Group Safeguarding, DoLS and MCA training and monitored monthly with appropriate escalation system issues continue to be a problem with e- learning which require manual updating of each staff record - additional staff member agreed to assist with completion however unable to give a completion date at this present time Appropriate policies and procedures in place to reduce the prevalence of pressure ulcers, including a Skin Integrity Group (NMAAF)
+Unite ed Lincolnshire Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Appropriate policies and procedures in place to recognise and treat the deteriorating patient.
+(Ensuring early detection and treatment of deteriorating patients) (PSG) Number of incidents occurring regarding lack of recognition of the deteriorating patient - monthly update to the DPG required Maturity of some of the subgroups up as a sub group of the Patient Safety Group to identify actions taken to improve; has its own sub-groups covering NIV; AKI; sepsis; VTE;DKA triage, NEWS, MEWS Observation policy overdue review Observation policy under review with expected update to the next DPG in July Ensuring a robust safeguarding framework is in place to protect vulnerable patients and staff (Ensuring a robust safeguarding framework is in a place to protect vulnerable patients and staff) (SVOG) New funding needed to continue restraint training Dementia steering group relaunched April 2021 to provide oversight and direction in relation to Dementia and Delirium pathway.
+(SVOG) Dementia pathway not in place.
+Dementia training Level 2 and level 3 currently in development - training strategy being written available and achieving 90%+.
+Joint work ongoing between Safeguarding and Vulnerability Oversight Group (SVOG) established and meet Bi- monthly (reporting to QGC) with divisional Safeguarding.
+(SVOG) Safeguarding training remains below expected level. mitigate for Covid and data monitored by Deputy Director Safeguarding and SVOG with appropriate escalation taken to divisional leads.
+Appropriate policies and procedures in place to reduce the prevalence of pressure ulcers, including a Skin Integrity Group (NMAAF)